Guardian of the Flume

 Its tail is curled beneath itself,

-A driftwood gator perched on the shelf.
+A driftwood gator perched on its shelf.

 Hikers stop with wide-eyed cheer:

 “Look!
-A dragon’s waiting here!”
+A critter’s waiting here!”

 Carved by flood and nature’s play,